 The data are still being parsed and will be updated.
 T cell function will be studied next.
 We will keep you informed as results become available.
 I hope to soon interview my friend and fellow family doctor, Dr. Larry Saltzman, one of the key investigators in this important research.

 One more thing.
 To their credit, LLS shared the results of the semi-quantitative antibodies to the spike (S) protein with the patients.
 I was one of those patients.

-While there is active debate (see this editorial by Dr. John Byrd and this by Drs.
-Kay and Skarbnik) as to whether patients should be tested for their antibody results, CLL Society believes that LLS did the right thing: it is better to know.
+While there is active debate, see this by Drs.
+Kay and Skarbnik, as to whether patients should be tested for their antibody results, CLL Society believes that LLS did the right thing: it is better to know.
 Our understanding of how to best use this information will only grow over time.
 For right now, no matter what the results, we are in step with the CDC’s recently updated recommendations that the immunocompromised such as those with chronic lymphocytic leukemia should get vaccinated but should act as if they are not.
 That means masking and social distancing.